 Holford is actively involved in science education, advancing the public understanding of science and science diplomacy.
 She cofounded Killer Snails, LLC, an EdTech XR learning games company that inspires a love of science.
 The mission of Killer Snails is to bring science out of the lab and into the hands of learners globally.
 In the past three years, the company created award-winning games that include three tabletop games (Assassins of the Sea, Biome Builder and Funded), two digital games (Assassins of the Sea 2.0), one augmented reality experience (Killer Snails All Around), one virtual reality experience (Scuba Adventure: Philippines) and one hybrid digital/virtual reality experience (BioDive) with partners such as the American Museum of Natural History, the New York Hall of Science and Google.
 Holford has also developed several science education programs at informal science venues such as The American Museum of Natural History and the Utah Museum of Natural History.

 Holford is also active in science and technology policy issues related to biodiversity, oceans and women.
 She codeveloped the first short course on Science Diplomacy offered at CUNY Graduate Center, The Rockefeller University and Hunter College.
-She is a member of the Council on Foreign Relations, a World Economic Forum Global Council fellow, a member of the U.S. National Academy of Sciences Engineering and Medicine (NASEM) Global Science Diplomacy Roundtable and Planning Committee and an American Association for the Advancement of Science (AAAS) Science & Technology Policy Fellow.
+She is a member of the Council on Foreign Relations, a former World Economic Forum Global Council fellow, a member of the U.S. National Academy of Sciences Engineering and Medicine (NASEM) Global Science Diplomacy Roundtable and Planning Committee and an American Association for the Advancement of Science (AAAS) Science & Technology Policy Fellow.

 Sheku Kanneh-Mason was greeted with universal acclaim in May 2018 after performing at the wedding of the Duke and Duchess of Sussex.
 Winner of the 2016 BBC Young Musician competition, he performs in major orchestras and concert halls worldwide.
 He plays an Antonius and Hieronymus Amati cello (circa 1610) on loan from a private collection.